MarcPuigdemont/vue-canvas/README.md

 ## Things I left out

 - Test, tests, and more tests.
 I take them really seriusly as they are the base of any sane project.
 I would love to have more time to better wrap it all up.
 I didn't have time to finish all the unit test needed and e2e/integration is pretty basic.
+- Coverage, it's always nice to have and Istanbul is pretty good at doing so.
+But we need to take into account that 100% coverage does not garantize everything is tested properly.
 - I didn't follow the TDD methodology but I didn't leave all the test for the last part.
 I did make them as I went.
 - E2E / Integration can only be run once, then you have to manually delete the uploaded image :(
 - RxJS for mouse events.
 I've seen it is very powerful to control streams of events, but since the requirements suggested to use native events, I didn't use them for this purpose.